Uvacoder/woodwork-projects/howto/hiddenlevelinglegs/README.md

-If you peruse the [gallery](../../gallery/), you might notice that most of my furniture pieces feature rounded legs that look like this:
+If you peruse the [gallery](../../gallery/), you might notice that most of my furniture pieces feature rounded legs that look like this in close-up:

 ![](pics/IMG_3913.png "Plywood leg")